bitagoras/xtype/README.md

 Version: 0.1

 The metainfo gives information about how to read or pre-process the data, before it is passed to the application.
-This is normally for optimizing the performance of large files.
+This is mostly used for optimizing the storage efficiency or speed for large files.
 It can also contain application-specific information of how to apply the data.
-The metainfo consists of objects in front of elements and contains e.g. pointers to sub-elements, definitions of user-defined types for ```x``` or ```y```, or if matrices or vectors have to be transposed or concatenated when loaded to memory.
+The metainfo consists of objects in front of elements and contains e.g. pointers to sub-elements, definitions of user-defined types for ```x```, or instructions to transpose or concatenate matrices or vectors when loaded to memory.
 The metainfo object contains pairs of keywords and values.
 Every keyword represents a feature that extents the UBN grammar.
-Two examples of meta information is given below.
+Two examples of meta information are given below.
 More will follow.

 ### Length of list or dict